morganhein/autostart.sh/USAGE.md

-Autostart.sh requires a configuration file to perform tasks.
+Shoelace requires a configuration file to perform tasks.
 By default, it searches for a configuration file in:
-* $HOME/.config/autostart/config.toml
+* $HOME/.config/shoelace/config.toml
-* $XDG_HOME/autostart/config.toml
+* $XDG_HOME/shoelace/config.toml

 ## Usage